psripathy/LEARNING/UberConf.md

   5. Can be used in vaious scenarios including migration, addressing security vulnerabilities, SonarQube issues etc

 ### Architectural Patterns: Messaging
+  #### Domain Driven Design (DDD)
+  1. Ubiqutous Language (Helps define the *Problem Space*)
+     - Identify your business language by talking to domain experts and figure out the language they use like what do they call a certain process.
+     - Getting these formal terms down basically describes the business model.
+For example you can identify what a User/Quote means and what a booking means
+  2. Create Bounded Context (*Solution Space*)
+     - This is the technical solution space where we create solutions for items from the problem space
+     - Identify Domains & Sub domains from the UL.
+       - Domain
+         - Represents the business problem. eg. Vehicle
+       - Sub Domain
+         - Smaller division of Domain.
+For ex.
+Quote, Order
+         - Sub domains have explicit reponsibilities and does only 1 thing so we can draw boundaries around them called bounded context
+     - Bounded context will have
+       - Value Objects (Domain Object)
+         - Immutable Records.
+VO help reduce primitive obsession
+       - Entities (Domain Object)
+       - Aggregate Relationship
+         - Manages cluster of domain objects.
+Think a class Album { private Artist artist, private List<Track> tracks;}
+         - Transactions should not cross aggregate boundaries.
+       - Domain Services
+         - Stateless objects that implements domain/business logic.
+Ex.
+Calculate tax rate for the order.
+       - Application Services
+         - Contains application/system specific logic like validating user security, calling domain services passing the domain objects
+         - Makes use of repositories

 ### Patterns for Microservices
-   - Usual literature on Monoliths are not inherently bad and microservices the only right solution.
+   - Usual literature on Monoliths are not inherently bad and microservices is not the solution for all cases.
 Strong emphasis on Monolith vs Microservice decision should be based on business needs.
    - Cases for microservice
       - Business Agility.
 If business needs changes frequently.
       - Separation of Concerns.
       - Different part of the app has different architectural needs. (for example a certain part of the app needs more emphasis security, another part needs more performance and a different part needs extreme scale)
       - Business revenue should justify building microservices since building one is costly
    - Best Practices
      -  Microservices should not make fine-grained call to other microservices.
 What it means is if a service makes a call to another service it should be able to complete the transaction with that response.
 Should not be going back-and-forth to get information to complete the transaction.
-This would also mean fewer network calls and decreased latency
+This would also mean fewer network calls and decreased latency.
      - Business requirement should drive technology decisions.
 For example, Why synchronous vs Asynchronous?
 If synchronous satisfies your business req, stick with it because it is simpler to implement and handle errors/exception.
 Also the technology used matters which changes this.
 For example Asynchronous programming in Java 21 is simpler which changes the equation.
      - Handle network failures gracefully so you can build a resilient system.
 Never make calls without specifying timeouts.
 Always use techniques like Circuit breaker
      - Performance - Question should always be is it adequate and not super fast?